isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 ## Price and Payment

-Early Bird:
-- Registration Fee = SGD $400 (approx. USD $300)
-- Registration Period is between 15 June 2024 to 23 August 2024.

 Normal:
 - Registration Fee = SGD $450
-- Registration Period is between 24 August 2024 to 15 September 2024.
+- Registration Period is between 1 September 2024 to 15 September 2024.

 Fee is inclusive of 9% Goods &amp; Services Tax, and covers attendance at **all** IWM events (including the IWM Dinner, 2 tea breaks &amp; lunches for both days, as well as ILF events as shown in the programme below).